Comparisons12 min read

 Pricing & Value

-At equivalent enterprise tiers, both tools land in similar price territory.
+Both tools land in similar price territory at equivalent enterprise tiers.
 The difference is predictability.
 Smartsheet's modular add-on pricing means you might pay 30-40% more for a comparable feature set once resource management and advanced automations are factored in.
-Wrike's Pinnacle tier is expensive, but it's genuinely comprehensive.
+Wrike's Pinnacle tier is expensive, but genuinely comprehensive.

 Edge: Wrike — more predictable cost at scale.